 Foucault defines a relationship of power as 'an action upon an action':617 the exercise of power is about influencing or directing the actions of someone else.
 He demonstrates that at the level of a community or society, this kind of exercise of power is intrinsic.
-A community cannot dispense with power relations (as Foucault defines them) within it - they are part and parcel of society: 'a society without power relations can only be an abstraction.'618 For a society to function, some people need to have responsibility for decision-making in each area of societal life: responsibility for leading and guiding others.
-And so, within a family or society, as Sarah Coakley puts it, 'Foucault has shown us that we all wield 'power' in some area, however insignificant it may appear to the outside world (power over our children, our aged
+A community cannot dispense with power relations (as Foucault defines them) within it - they are part and parcel of society: 'a society without power relations can only be an abstraction.'618 For a society to function, some people need to have responsibility for decision-making in each area of society, as Sarah Coakley puts it, 'Foucault has shown us that we all wield 'power' in some area, however insignificant it may appear to the outside world (power over our children, our aged